nistara/MaptimeDavis/MapsWithR/InteractiveMapsR.md

 If you want to use a different Basemap (Background Map), [here's a list of easy to use maps](http://leaflet-extras.github.io/leaflet-providers/preview/index.html).
 You can use any other XYZ tile services, read the [documentation on addTiles](https://www.rdocumentation.org/packages/leaflet/versions/2.0.2/topics/addControl) for various options.

-*Note* Some tiles source(e.g. Google), require that you have an api key to use their basemaps.
+*Note*: Some tiles source (e.g. Google), require that you have an api key to use their basemaps.

 Other Tips
 ----------